Property finders are approached by clients with all manner of requests, often given instructions to find anything from a...

 Key facts:

-- Education: Mobberley Church of England Primary School is rated Outstanding by Ofsted.
-In nearby Altrincham, 6.8 miles (11 km) away, Saint Ambrose College is a selective, public sector Roman Catholic grammar school rated Good by Ofsted.
-Altrincham is also home to Altrincham Grammar School for Girls and Altrincham Grammar School for Boys, both of which are rated Outstanding by Ofsted;
+- Education: Highly regarded is Mobberley Church of England Primary School.
+In nearby Altrincham, 6.8 miles (11 km) away, Saint Ambrose College is a selective, public-sector Roman Catholic grammar school.
+Altrincham is also home to Altrincham Grammar School for Girls and Altrincham Grammar School for Boys. both high-quality educational institutions.

 - Transport links: Mobberley is roughly 4.3 miles (7 km) equidistant from Knutsford to the South-West and Alderley Edge to the South-East.
 It is approximately the same distance from both the M56 and M6 motorways.
 Central London is some 197 miles (317 km) to the South—a drive of around three and a half to four hours;